RNEI’s Comb Stereo: About and Setup

 There are three main ways to decode Comb Stereo.
 In this tutorial we will cover option 1 and 2 in the chart below.
 Option 3 is quite simple but you may need to google for your audio software’s manual!

-This guide assumes you have VB Audio Cable or similar installed if you are using an SDR, if you do not, you can download it here.
+This guide assumes you have a Virtual Audio Cable installed if you are using an SDR receiver, if you do not, you can download it here.
 We recommend VB Audio Hi-Fi Cable for Comb Stereo.

 Please note that the combing method was changed to v7 on 2020.04.08 and sadly is not backwards compatible.
 If you desire a decoder for older encoders please email us.